ysohn/stats/README.md

  - Download and install the one for your operating system.
 2. Install RStudio (https://www.rstudio.com/products/rstudio/download/)
 	- Download and install the one for your operating system under **All Installers**.
- 		- Download and install the one for your operating system under **All Installers**.